azPHP/php-81-composite-demo-20211026/README.md

 # PHP 8.1 Demo Code

 This code demonstrates various PHP 8.0 and 8.1 features in a realistic, functional (but incomplete) codebase.
+The code is part of some DNS validation logic.

 This code came from a code along session in the October 2021 [Arizona PHP User Group](https://www.meetup.com/azPHPUG) meetup, and was inspired by some refactoring work I was doing at my day job.